Maternal Child Nursing Care Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

 - Cultural Considerations boxes describe beliefs and practices relating to pregnancy, labor and birth, parenting, and women’s health.

-- Family-Centered Care boxes draw attention to the needs or concerns of families that you should consider to provide family-centered care.
+- Family-Centered Care boxes draw attention to the needs or concerns of families that students should consider to provide family-centered care.

 - NEW!
 Introduction of clinical judgment is included in the preface and in the text.